 To me, and to other verbal thinkers, it's simply natural to organize a piece of writing by story, focus, sequence, drama, and analysis.
 When I encounter someone who's deficient in these techniques, I think: "Too much television."
 Or perhaps: "Bad teaching."
 Or even, to my shame: "Lazy!"

 But, says Grow, none of these "natural" skills is "native" to the visual thinker.
 "The writing of a visual thinker is like a map of all the possibilities," Grow writes, while "a verbal thinker writes like a guided tour."
-To a verbal thinker, writing is meal presented as a carefully prepared sequence of dishes.
+To a verbal thinker, writing is a meal presented as a carefully prepared sequence of dishes.
 To a visual thinker, it's the whole menu.

 Grow says visual thinkers have trouble writing expository prose--the kind of writing required in school, and often in business--because of three fundamental problems: